 In 1916 a gentleman cowboy by the name of Fred Wass started working as a horse-packer and guide in Yosemite National Park.
 During the spring of 1934, Fred and his wife, Beryl, opened up the Fred Wass Pack Outfit on land previously used by Newt Phillips.
 Their Pack Station at Fish Camp started with 10 head of stock in 1935 gradually building up to 30 head.
 In 1937, Fred and Beryl, obtained a special use permit from the United States Forest Service for 20 acres at Skidder Camp.
 Skidder Camp was a logging camp of the Sugar Pine Lumber Co., located a little less than a mile down Big Sandy Road.
 (Now named Jackson/Big Sandy Road).
 In October of 1966 my parents, Mike and Sherry Knapp, acquired the pack station and changed the name from Fish Camp Pack Station to Yosemite Trails Pack Station.

-Now some 50 years later we call ourselves Yosemite Trails Saddle & Sleigh Company but very little else has changed.
+Now some 50 years later we have shortened our name to Yosemite Trails but very little else has changed.
 We still bring our American Quarter Horses and Black Angus cattle to the mountains in the spring and gather them from the high country every autumn before the snow fall.
 It is then that our stock is moved onto winter pasture down at the Lazy K Ranch in the central San Joaquin Valley.
 A yearly migration that has been handed down from one generation to the next.
 In fact, because we raise our own stock, our American Quarter Hoses learn as a youngster how to travel in the Sierras and they are more "sure footed" than most horses.
 It is because our horses have been selected for their kind, gentle personalities and raised in the high Sierras, that they make ideal trail horses.

 So if you are looking for a unique opportunity to create some special memories with family and friends, come ride with The Yosemite Cowboys.